• Why is Maine a great travel destination?

 Acadia National Park is home to some of Maine's most incredible landscapes.
 Known as the first eastern national park, Acadia boasts granite peaks, winding bike trails, and sprawling bodies of water.
 Acadia is an ideal destination for all kinds of outdoor adventures like climbing, hiking, horseback riding, picnicking, and birdwatching.

-In the summer months, visitors can swim and sunbathe on the shores of vast lakes.
+In the summer months, you can swim and sunbathe on the shores of vast lakes.
 Some of the main attractions within the park are Bass Harbor Head Light, Cadillac Mountain, Isle au Haut, Park Loop Road, the Schoodic Peninsula, and the Wild Gardens of Acadia.
 Acadia National Park is open throughout the year.

 Camden